 Cauliflower definitely rose in popularity with the rise of Paleo, low-carb and slow carb diets.
 It’s a non-starchy vegetable with loads of fiber and very little carbohydrates, but its star status comes from its versatility.

 Who knew?
 I certainly didn’t, but now cauliflower is one of our go-to low carb vegetables.
 I am a particular fan of the mock mashed potatoes on busy week nights, but I love pairing roasted cauliflower with chimichurri sauce when my schedule is a bit more relaxed.

-Recipe for Low Carb Vegetables- Cauliflower with Chimichurri Sauce:
+Low Carb Roasted Cauliflower with Chimichurri Sauce

 - 1 large cauliflower

-- olive oil or nut oil
+- 1 Tablespoon olive oil

 - 1 to 2 tsp salt

-- 3 garlic cloves, peeled
+- 3 garlic cloves peeled

-- 1/2 cup extra-virgin olive oil
+- ⅓ cup extra-virgin olive oil

-- 2 tsp red wine vinegar
+- ¼ Cup red wine vinegar

-- 1/2 cup coarsely chopped parsley
+- ½ cup coarsely chopped parsley

-- 1/2 tsp red pepper flakes or your favorite hot chile spice
+- ½ tsp red pepper flakes or your favorite hot chile spice

 - salt and pepper to taste

 - Preheat oven to 400-425 degrees F.Tear off the cauliflower leaves and cut the stem to be flush with the base of the cauliflower.
-Now, carefully cut out the core of the cauliflower, attempting to not cut through any of the florets so that it stays in a round head.
+Cut out the core of the cauliflower, and remove florets and place on sheet pan.1 large cauliflower